GLOBAL MARKETS-Euro falls on debt fears, Wall St up on data

 By Walter Brandimarte

+Investors rushed to buy safe-haven debt issued by the United States and Germany, driving the premium paid by 10-year French bonds over comparable German Bunds to euro-era highs.
+Austrian, Belgian and Dutch debt were also hit.

-Oil prices finished at a 16-week high after data showed U.S. retail sales in October rose more than forecast by economists, a sign that the world's largest economy started the fourth quarter with some vigor.
-For details, see [ID:nCAT005552]
+U.S. stocks reversed earlier losses and rebounded into positive territory, however, as better-than-expected U.S. retail sales data for October suggested the world's largest economy started the fourth quarter with some vigor.
+For details, see [ID:nCAT005552].

-The recovery in stocks took some of the safe-haven appeal from U.S. Treasuries.
-In Europe, however, Italian bond yields climbed back to levels considered unsustainable, while the premium paid by 10-year French bonds over comparable German Bunds hit euro-era highs.

 "The economic numbers in the U.S. have improved, (but) everything in Europe is a matter of uncertainty, and the markets never like uncertainty," said Bryant Evans, investment adviser and portfolio manager at Cozad Asset Management in Champaign, Illinois.

-The euro EUR= was 0.6 percent lower against the dollar at $1.354 as borrowing costs of troubled European countries rose again.
+The euro EUR= lost 0.6 percent against the dollar to $1.354 as borrowing costs of troubled European countries rose again.

 Italian 10-year bond yields IT10YT=TWEB rose above 7 percent, a level considered unsustainable for the country to fund its borrowing needs, given its sluggish economy.
 Spanish 10-year bond yields ES10YT=TWEB rose to 6.3 percent.

-Many analysts believe the only option to stem the uncertainty is for the European Central Bank to buy large amounts of bonds without drying up liquidity from the purchases, in a strategy similar to the quantitative easing undertaken by the U.S. and UK central banks.

-The ECB has continued its bond purchases but has repeatedly said it is up to individual governments to put their fiscal houses in order.

-Yields on 10-year U.S. Treasuries US10YT=RR initially fell below 2 percent as investors rushed to the perceived safety of U.S. government debt.
-As stocks recovered, however, the 10-year note's price fell 5/32, sending its yield up to 2.0626 percent.
+Yields on 10-year U.S. Treasuries US10YT=RR, on the other hand, fell briefly below 2 percent as investors rushed to the perceived safety of U.S. government debt.
+Early in the afternoon, the 10-year note's price rose 1/32, while its yield hovered at 2.05 percent.

-U.S. crude oil prices gained 1.25 percent to settle at $99.37 a barrel, a 16-week high.
-(Reporting and writing by Walter Brandimarte; Additional reporting by Edward Krudy and Caroline Valetkevitch in New York; Editing by Jan Paschal and Dan Grebler)
+U.S. crude oil prices rose more than $1 to $99.34 a barrel.
+(Reporting and writing by Walter Brandimarte; Additional reporting by Edward Krudy and Caroline Valetkevitch in New York; Editing by Jan Paschal)

 Feb 7 John Solomon, hired by Apple to sell its products to big businesses and government, has left his position, the company said on Tuesday.